RobertRingel/LearningTasks4Programming/Java/06_ExceptionHandling/Parser4AircraftCodes.md

 The German aircraft codes can be described by the followin regular expression: D-[A-Z]{4}
 So they always start with "D-" followed by 4 capital letters.

 Implement a Java class that works as a parser for German aircraft codes.
-The class shall provide a static parse method that will throw an AircraftCodeParseException in case of a non matching aircraft code.
+The class shall provide a static parse method that will throw an AircraftCodeParseException in case of a non-matching aircraft code.
 Test your implementation with help of a main-method implementation.

 ``` java